Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Models and Methods

 where $\beta\geq 0$ is the strength of selection. $\beta = 0$ corresponds to neutral drift where imitation decisions are random, while for large $\beta \rightarrow \infty$, the imitation decision becomes increasingly deterministic.

-In the absence of mutations or exploration, the end states of evolution are inevitably monomorphic: once such a state is reached, it cannot be escaped through imitation.
-We thus further assume that with a certain mutation probability, an agent switches randomly to a different strategy without imitating another agent.
-In the limit of small mutation rates, the dynamics will proceed with, at most, two strategies in the population, such that the behavioural dynamics can be conveniently described by a Markov chain, where each state represents a monomorphic population, while the transition probabilities are given by the fixation probability of a single mutant~\citep{key:imhof2005,key:novaknature2004,domingos2023egttools}.
+In the absence of mutations or exploration, the end states of evolution are inevitably monomorphic (only one strategy remains), because once such a state is reached, it cannot be escaped through imitation.
+Only for our model, there are two populations (users and creators).
+To enable these populations to escape their monomorphic states, we further assume that with a certain mutation probability, an agent switches randomly to a different strategy without imitating another agent.
+If this probability is small enough (limit of rare mutations), the dynamics will proceed with, at most, two strategies in the population, such that the dynamics can be conveniently described by a Markov chain, where each state represents a monomorphic population, while the transition probabilities are given by the fixation probability of a single mutant~\citep{key:imhof2005,key:novaknature2004,domingos2023egttools}.
 The resulting Markov chain has a stationary distribution, which characterises the average time the population spends in each of these monomorphic end states.
+This is a quantitative measure for the evolution of the behaviours.
+If the population spends most time in states with defecting creators then we expect creators to defect in this scenario.

 Now, the probability to change the number $k$ of agents using strategy A by $\pm$ one in each time step can be written as ($Z$ is the population size)~\citep{traulsen2006}:

 The fixation probability of a single mutant with a strategy A in a population of $(Z-1)$ agents using B is given by~\citep{traulsen2006,key:novaknature2004}: